 - Completed in 2010, the Fred Zollner Athletic Stadium — used for football, lacrosse and soccer — is arguably the finest Division III stadium of its kind anywhere in the country.

 - Hershey Hall and Ketner Sports Center offer students indoor recreational facilities, including three gyms, a track, volleyball courts, racquetball courts, tennis courts, a weight room and fitness center.

 - Zollner Golf Course, right on our campus, has hosted PGA events and is a three-time host of the National Collegiate Golf Championships.

 - 99.7 percent of Trine graduates find employment or are in graduate school within six months of graduation.

 - Our network of more than 25,000 alumni will offer you powerful connections in virtually every field, all over the country, throughout your career.

-- A global community at Trine with over 150 international students attending from 16 different countries
+- A global community at Trine, 17% of campus is made up of international students attending from 19 different countries

 - More than 1,900 respected businesses, companies, and organizations around the world seek out our graduates because of the quality of a Trine education.

 - Our students have been accepted into prestigious graduate programs at institutions such as Stanford, Yale, Notre Dame, Michigan, Virginia Tech and the Air Force Institute of Technology, among others.